• Nantucket Ornament

 Adirondack Folk School 51 Main St., Lake Luzerne, NY, United States

 Spend the morning crafting these lovely hanging hearts, sure to brighten your holiday decor or perfect for gift giving.
-The hearts are woven from hardwood maple splint and are hung from hand-dyed silk ribbon in various colors.
+The hearts are woven from hardwood maple splint and are hung from hand-dyed silk ribbons in various colors.
 Students will weave two large and two smaller hearts.
-These hearts can be filled with small items.
 Additional kits will be available for sale.

 Adirondack Folk School 51 Main St., Lake Luzerne, NY, United States